FNNDSC/chrisomatic/README.md

 The most common use case for `chrisomatic` is to automatically register plugins to _ChRIS_.
 Plugins can be specified by any of:

-- ChRIS store URL, e.g. `https://chrisstore.co/api/v1/plugins/108/`
+- Peer CUBE URL, e.g. `https://cube.chrisproject.org/api/v1/plugins/108/`
 - name, e.g. `pl-dircopy`
 - container image, e.g. `ghcr.io/fnndsc/pl-dircopy:2.1.1`
 - source code repository, e.g. `https://github.com/FNNDSC/pl-dircopy`

-If the plugin can be found in either the targeted _CUBE_'s paired _ChRIS_ store or a public _ChRIS_ store (default: https://chrisstore.co/), then it is registered.
+If the plugin can be found in a peer instance of CUBE (default: https://cube.chrisproject.org/), then it is registered.

-If the plugin cannot be found in any known _ChRIS_ store, then `chrisomatic` will attempt to produce the plugin JSON representation, upload it to the configured _ChRIS_ store backend, and then register it to the targeted _CUBE_. `chrisomatic` supports this operation for conventional plugins with either can be described by [`chris_plugin_info`](https://github.com/FNNDSC/chris_plugin) or were created from
+If the plugin cannot be found in any known _ChRIS_ peer, then `chrisomatic` will attempt to produce the plugin JSON representation and register it to CUBE. `chrisomatic` supports this operation for conventional plugins with either can be described by [`chris_plugin_info`](https://github.com/FNNDSC/chris_plugin) or were created from